 A study of the structure, organization, and regulation of genetic material.
 Emphasis is placed on the molecular and biochemical regulation of gene expression and on the molecular techniques used in DNA manipulation.
 Three hours lecture and three hours laboratory weekly.
-Prerequisites: BIOL 312, CHEM 221, or permission of instructor.
+Prerequisites: CHEM 221 and "C" or better in BIOL 312, or permission of instructor.
 Four semester hours.

-BIOL 407,408,409,410.RESEARCH
+BIOL 407.408.409.410.RESEARCH